-I have been interested in natural remedies for a long time, and one of my favorite herbs is milk thistle.
-Milk thistle is a flowering plant that has been used for centuries to treat a variety of health conditions.
+I’ve long been fascinated by natural remedies, and one of my favorite herbs is milk thistle.
+This flowering plant has been used for centuries to treat a variety of health conditions.
 One of the best ways to use milk thistle is by making a tincture.
-In this article, I will share my favorite milk thistle tincture recipe and discuss the benefits of this powerful herb.
+In this article, I’ll share my favorite milk thistle tincture recipe and discuss the benefits of this powerful herb.

 Milk thistle tincture is a concentrated liquid extract made from the seeds of the milk thistle plant.
 The tincture is made by soaking the seeds in alcohol, which extracts the active compounds from the plant.